Jawadban/react-components/README.md

 #react-components

-This is a project I completed as a student at [hackreactor](http://hackreactor.com).
-This project was worked on with a pair.
+#This is a practice of react docs.